GimelStudio/GimelStudio/README.md

 You can also take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for details on these and other immediate and future tasks.

-PRs are always welcome! :)
+Pull requests are always welcome! :)

 # Running the code